MicrosoftLearning/MS-4001-Build-collaborative-apps-for-Microsoft-Teams/Instructions/Labs/3-Guided-project/6-Exercise 5.md

       projectInformation: ProjectInformation;
     }
     type ApplicationTurnState = TurnState<ConversationState>;

+    // Create AI components
     ```
-1. In the file *src/app.ts*, add the bot's response to messages.
+1. In the file *src/app.ts* after the section *Define storage and application*, add the bot's response to messages.
     ```typescript
     // List for /reset command and then delete the conversation state app.message('/reset', async (context: TurnContext, state: ApplicationTurnState) => {
       state.deleteConversationState();
-      await context.sendActivity("Clearing your project information.");
+      await context.sendActivity("Your project information has been cleared.");
     });

     // Define the method for updating project information